Run by and for disabled people

 Kenny Bates

-As GDA’s new Learning Co-ordinator, Kenny is excited to build on GDA’s Learning Programme working alongside members and participants.
-Kenny is keen to work with and learn from members, with the aim of building a varied programme of learning opportunities that encourage socialising, confidence building, and engaging with local communities.
+Joining in 2022 as GDA’s Learning Co-ordinator, Kenny built on GDA’s Learning Programme, working alongside members and participants.
+Kenny loves working with and learning from members, with the aim of building a varied programme of learning opportunities that encourage socialising, confidence building, and engaging with local communities.

 Prior to starting at GDA, Kenny worked as the Music Development Officer for Stirling Council, based at the Tolbooth arts centre.
 His role was to co-ordinate the music learning programme of workshops, classes and events for young people and adults, taking place both online and across culture venues, schools, youth groups and community spaces.
 Kenny’s interests were in establishing varied and high quality music-making opportunities for groups of vulnerable young people and those facing barriers to music-making opportunities.